What Parents Want to Know About 2023 RSV (Respiratory Syncytial Virus)

 What is RSV?

 RSV is a very common respiratory virus that traditionally causes an annual epidemic during the winter and early spring.
-This year has been unique, with the spike of cases presently occurring.
+Since the Covid-19 pandemic, this pattern has been less predictable.
 Most children with RSV infection recover uneventfully, the clinical picture being that of a typical “cold”.
 However, RSV can be serious and require hospital admission.

 What are symptoms and signs of RSV?